masoodg/monsterGame/README.md

 The power of Small monster is 6 (score) and the power of Big monster is 20 (score).
 Winning against Small or Big monsters give you 4 and 10 scores respectively however, loosing costs 1 and 3 scores.
 Use the bonus to get free score!
+You can Save, Load the game anytime and also trace the path of your moves.

 ** How to use it: